spring-cloud-services-samples/animal-rescue/README.md

     open "https://$GATEWAY_URL"
 ```

-You should see the Animal Rescue Application, and be able to log in using the
+You should see the Animal Rescue Application, and be able to log in using your
-configured SSO provider.
+Azure AD Credentials.

 ### Configure SSO for API Portal